Why Blue Gemstones?

-m the Latin word for “stone,” and the names lazuli or lazurite derive from Persian “lazhuward” and Latin “lazulum,” which both mean blue or heaven.
+Lapis is from the Latin word for “stone,” and the names lazuli or lazurite derive from the words “lazhuward” and “lazulum,” which both mean blue or heaven.
 With the terms “blue” and “heaven” being mentioned in its description, it makes sense why this stone is on our list!

 The stone displays vibrant blues and intense shades of sapphire, with a deep and glowing depth.
 In addition to these gorgeous attributes, Lapis lazuli has golden flecks of pyrite that create a sparkle.
 Its color was and still is desired so much that Renaissance painters used lapis to make an expensive blue pigment.
 Check out these pieces for inspiration when you’re buying your own lapis lazuli.